etienne-p/CUDAGaussianRenderer/README.md

 The heart of the kernel is each thread of the group performing an ellipse/rectangle overlap test.
 The ellipse corresponds to the outline of a splat, the rectangle corresponds to the bounds of a tile.
 (Note: some implementations use oriented rectangular bounding boxes for splats.
 This leads to more tiles covered by splats.)
 If there is an overlap, the splat is added to the list of splats to traverse for the rasterization of this tile.
 We need to distribute the workload among the group's threads.
 The first warp loads a chunk of splats, and for each of them, evaluates an axis aligned bounding rectangle in tiles space.
 Each thread evaluates the number of tiles requiring an overlap test for the splat they have loaded.
 These tile counts are scanned within the warp.
 We can then proceed to workload distribution.
 Each thread within the warp writes the index of the splat it loaded over a section of a shared buffer.
 Each slot within this shared buffer corresponds to a thread in the group.
 It is likely that we have more tiles to process than threads in the group, in which case we execute multiple passes until all tiles are processed.
 We then go back to the loading stage, where the first warp attempts to load another chunk of splats.
 ![Build Tile List](images/build_tile_list.png)

+_2025-12 Note: When I wrote the first version of this algorithm, I was only aware of the original 3DGS paper, in which the evaluation of tile overlaps is a bit wasteful.
+I've since come across "FlashGS: Efficient 3D Gaussian Splatting for Large-scale and High-resolution Rendering" and "Speedy-Splat: Fast 3D Gaussian Splatting with Sparse Pixels and Sparse Primitives
+" who also compute precise tile/ellipse intersections._

 Whenever a thread determines that the tile it's responsible for overlaps the splat it was allocated, it writes a key/value pair to shared memory and bumps the count of pairs to be added to the global tile list.
 Using shared memory to gather data allows us to then commit to global memory with coalesced writes.